-Due to MoDOT's increased efforts, inactive projects have declined from 2.9 percent in 2012 to 0.4 percent (\$3.9 million) in the first quarter of 2015.
-For the first quarter of federal fiscal year 2015, Missouri's inactive projects were below FHWA's national goal of 2 percent and below the national total inactive percentage of 1 percent.
-MoDOT's continued efforts to identify projects that will potentially become inactive in the coming months and taking any necessary actions on those projects has ensured the funds committed to projects are valid.
+Due to MoDOT's increased efforts, as requested by FHWA, inactive projects have declined from 4.3 percent in 2011 to 1.5 percent (\$13.9 million) in 2014.
+For the third quarter of federal fiscal year 2014, Missouri's inactive projects were below FHWA's national goal of 2 percent.
+Local program projects accounted for \$12.3 million (88 percent of this quarter's inactive projects).
+In this quarter, MoDOT implemented procedures to identify projects that will potentially become inactive in the coming months and identified necessary actions to ensure funds committed to projects are valid.